• Skip to main content

 Helpful Reading for Parents

-Below is a list of books which have some important messages and can start parents and caregivers on their way of having conversations early and often about topics which may seem difficult.
+Below is a list of books which have important messages and can start parents and caregivers on their way to having safety conversations early and often.
 These books are only suggestions.
-Parents are strongly encouraged to read each book before deciding to give them to your children.
+Parents are strongly encouraged to read each book before deciding to read them with your children.

 To learn about some themes in these books, and ways to have conversations with your children about them, download our booklist and themes highlight here.